 Three years later I began experiencing migraines while painting.
 The odor of the oil paints and thinners were causing the problem, and no amount of air purification or ventilation seemed to help.
 The following year I was diagnosed with multiple sclerosis, which has made me sensitive to odors among other problems.
 I was forced to switch to acrylic paints.
-Acrylic paint, being water-based, dries within minutes as compared to oil paint which takes days or weeks to dry depending upon the thickness of the paint.
+Acrylic paint, being water-based, dries within minutes as compared to oil paint which takes days or weeks to dry depending on the thickness of the paint.
 Classes with Boston based artist Ellen Rolli helped me to navigate the new medium.
-At first I found the transition frustrating.
+At first, I found the transition frustrating.
 The quick drying time made smooth blending difficult, but I soon realized I could use that to my advantage.
 By allowing colors to show under and through other colors, a visual blending occurs.

 I was hooked!
 I've continued to challenge myself with color combinations ever since.
 Not only is it an expression of my sheer joy in color, but it also helps me to illuminate the beautiful souls I see within animals - souls that often go unnoticed otherwise.